 This is a big one for me.
 Don’t let it build.
 It is our job to teach people how to treat us.
 Even and especially our spouses.

-This is our family's big cue phrase to keep relationship fights at bay.
+This is our big cue phrase.
 It lets the other person know we are taking a risk by saying something hard.
 Setting the stage for a healthy conversation always goes better for us than nuking the other one with a giant nag or complaint clear out of the blue.